BehyadZed/Behyad-Zarnaghi.github.io/_pages/about.md

 Greetings!
 I am a 4th-year BSc student in the Mechanical Engineering department at the University of Tehran.
 My main interest is oriented toward robotics, specifically multi-agent robotics.
 Additionally, I am interested in computer vision & image processing.
 I am looking forward to leverage great experience in my graduate studies.

-Recently, I have participated in a robotics internship program at [ROMER](https://romer.metu.edu.tr/) located at Middle East Technical University (ODTÜ) under the supervision of [Prof. Erol Şahin](https://kovan.ceng.metu.edu.tr/~erol/).
+Recently, I have participated in a robotics internship program presented by [ROMER](https://romer.metu.edu.tr/) at Middle East Technical University (ODTÜ) under the supervision of [Prof. Erol Şahin](https://kovan.ceng.metu.edu.tr/~erol/).
 The objective was to understand multi-agent robotics and enhance the corresponding simulation using the ROS interface on Ubuntu OS.

 Furthermore, I am a junior engineer at [Pinjection](https://pinjection.com/en/home/) under the supervision of [Prof. Alireza Sadeghi](https://me.ut.ac.ir/en/~alireza.sadeghi).
 Our main priority is to develop automated mechanisms to assemble various parts of an insulin pen.